stevezhangzA/nash-chain-of-thought/README.md

 ### What's CoT

 CoT is a *step-by-step* manner inference approach.

-This approach is composed of two steps.
-Assume we have question x, prompt: 'Let's think step by step', trigger: 'Therefore, the answer is:'
+Requirement: we have question x, prompt: 'Let's think step by step', trigger: 'Therefore, the answer is:'

+This approach is composed of two steps:

-- Step1: Generating rational: z=LLM( |x, prompt)
+- Step1 (obtain rational): Generating rational: z=LLM( |x, prompt)
-- Step2: Obtain answer: a=LLM( |x, prompt, z, trigger)
+- Step2 (obtain answer)  : Obtain answer      : a=LLM( |x, prompt, z, trigger)

 Here, we provide single case for CoT: